Upgrading to Enterprise Search 8.5.0? See Upgrading and migrating.

 Use two new native connectors (Tech Preview) to index content into search-optimized Elasticsearch indices and use them in search engines:

-The new Enterprise Search connector framework in Python (Tech preview) enables users to:
+The new Elastic connector framework (Tech preview) enables users to:

 - Build and deploy a customized connector and ingest documents into a search-optimized Elasticsearch index.